 Wartime stresses forced each to create new weaponry like bayonets, infantry flintlock muskets, and ship mortars; and refinements to old weapons; cannon trunnions, standardized cannons, and better rockets and grenades.
 On the deep blue, the advancements took place with better rigging arrangements, carronades, copper sheathing, reliable navigation clocks, and very important, faster ships.
 France’s break from traditions, unlike Britain’s outdated Establishment, set the pace for hydrodynamic excellence in ship design.
-And as is said in France, “Voilà!” the “modern” light frigate was born.
-And within a few short years, la Renommée was launched at Brest.
+The “modern” light frigate was born, and within a few short years, la Renommée was launched at Brest.

 constructor Blaise Ollivier.
 He had studied shipbuilding his entire life and in 1727 wrote a treatise on the weaknesses of French nautical architecture and how to improve them.
 Ten years later Versailles sent him to Holland and England to study their methods of ship construction.
 Upon returning he again wrote a detailed memoir on the Dutch and English methods and their arsenals in comparison to the French established practices.
 His keen insights thrust him to the peak of authority, making ships designed on scientific principles wholly French.

 Ollivier produced the first true light frigate in 1741, la Medée, a marked difference from the previous and traditional frigate designs.
 La Medée had two decks as previous frigates, but the top deck now carried the guns.
 Ollivier built strong supports for the top deck to take the ordnance weight while reducing the ship’s overall tonnage to increase its speed.
 The ceiling planking, or inner side planking below deck, was attached diagonally to replace hull supports and provide shear strength.
 The lower (gun) deck that used to carry the guns was now no more than sleeping quarters for the crew with a scant 4-foot headroom.
 Keeping the deck low enabled the topside and upper deck to be closer to the water which reduced wind resistance and the tendency of ships to heel leeward.
 Even-keeled to reduce the elevation and center of gravity also increased her speed.
 Once la Medée put to sea, his improvements immediately became the obvious required standard for all future frigates.